 - painters tape

-- 6 sided colored dice (or you can make your own like we did… we just covered a rubix cube with colored paper)
+- 6 sided colored dice (or you can make your own as we did… we just covered a Rubix cube with colored paper)

 Directions to Make Game Board:

-- Cut out game board pieces from template.
+- Cut out game board pieces from the template.

 - Brainstorm daily jobs with your kids.